UPPMAX/R-matlab-julia-HPC/docs/index.rst

        - Zoom policy:

            - Zoom chat (maintained by co-teachers):

                 - technical issues of zoom
                 - technical issues of your settings
                 - direct communication
                 - each teacher may have somewhat different approach

             - collaboration document (see below):

                 - "explain again"
                 - elaborating the course content
                 - solutions for your own work

        - Recording policy:
+           - **All lectures and demos** will be available on HPC2Ns **Youtube** channel after the course.

+           - Due to different teaching styles, the teacher of a session decides if a lesson will be:
+               - recorded without learners
+               - recorded live with learners

-          - The lectures and demos will be recorded.
+           - The teachers will be clear if it is recorded or not and it will be visible in the ZOOM.
+           - For the live-recordings

                - The questions asked per microphone during these sessions will be recorded
-          - If you don't want your voice to appear use:
+               - If you don't want your voice to appear:

                    - use the collaboration document (see below)

        - The Zoom main room is used for most lectures
        - Some sessions use breakout rooms for exercises, some of which use a silent room